-If you follow these simple steps your flowers should last 5-7 days:
+If you follow these simple steps then your flowers should last 5-7 days:

 If it's too hot or too cold in the spot you've placed your cut flowers, they will wilt much more quickly.
 Move them to a good, temperature neutral spot.
 Don't place your flowers under a heating vent on in direct sunlight.

-If you don't have time for any of the other steps then this is the most important step.
+If you don't have time for any of the other steps then this is the most IMPORTANT step.
 One of the things that causes cut flowers to wilt so quickly is bacteria in the water.
 The most basic thing you can do to preserve cut flowers is to change the water once a day.
 Use cold water.
 If the vase is too heavy to lift then make sure to keep the water topped-up.